Back to Blog

 green hanging rings in a gym

-So, how much does it cost to open a gym?
+But how much does it cost to open a gym?

 The startup costs for opening a gym business can vary massively depending on the size, location, facility, and the type of gym you plan on launching.
 The basic start-up costs can range from $10,000 to $50,000 on average.
 However, the cost can exceed this also.
 Note that it’s almost impossible to give an entirely accurate estimation that represents all gyms.
-Different gym owners start up different types of gym businesses, and the start-up costs will differ depending on the facility.
+Different gym owners set up different types of gym businesses, and the startup costs will differ depending on the facility.

 Planning out your financing is crucial to success and managing your business long-term.
 In this article, we will be discussing topics such as property and facility costs, buying equipment, operational costs and so much more.